jung-kurt/caddy-cgi/README.md

 your CGI scripts.

 The disadvantage of CGI is that Caddy needs to start a new process for each request.
-This could adversely impact your server's responsiveness in some circumstances, such as when your web server is hit with very high demand, when your script's dependencies require a long startup, or when concurrently running scripts take a long time to respond.
+This can adversely impact performance and, if resources are shared between CGI applications, may require the use of some interprocess synchronization mechanism such as a file lock.
+Your server's responsiveness could in some circumstances be affected, such as when your web server is hit with very high demand, when your script's dependencies require a long startup, or when concurrently running scripts take a long time to respond.
 However, in many cases, such as using a pre-compiled CGI application like fossil or a Lua script, the impact will generally be insignificant.

 **Important**: CGI scripts should be located outside of Caddy's document root.
 Otherwise, an inadvertent misconfiguration could result in Caddy delivering